Rene Ong

 Research Interests:

-Prior to working in the field of high-energy astronomy, Rene Ong carried out research in cosmic ray physics and particle physics.
+Prior to working in the field of high-energy astrophysics, Rene Ong carried out research in cosmic ray physics and particle physics.
 For a list of selected publications that spans his research career, please look here.

 Teaching and Education: